ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 To this end, this document uses the Authorization Information Format (AIF) {{RFC9237}}.
 In particular, it uses and extends the AIF specific data model AIF-OSCORE-GROUPCOMM defined in {{Section 3 of I-D.ietf-ace-key-groupcomm-oscore}}.

-The original definition of the data model AIF-OSCORE-GROUPCOMM specifies a scope as structured in scope entries, which express authorization information for users of an OSCORE group, i.e., actual group members or external signature verifiers.
+The original definition of the data model AIF-OSCORE-GROUPCOMM specifies a scope as structured into scope entries, which express authorization information for users of an OSCORE group, i.e., actual group members or external signature verifiers.
 Hereafter, these are referred to as "user scope entries".

 This document extends the same AIF specific data model AIF-OSCORE-GROUPCOMM as defined below.
 In particular, it defines how the same scope can (also) include scope entries that express authorization information for Administrators of OSCORE groups.
 Hereafter, these are referred to as "admin scope entries", or simply as "scope entries" unless otherwise indicated.